Kartik-Dixit/THM/Advent of Cyber 2022/Day-2 Log Analysis/README.md

 ```bash
 cat webserver.log | grep "\.txt"
 ```
+You will see a file name with .txt extension.
+This is the important list which was stolen.

 ## Task 8: Look through the log files for the flag.
 The format of the flag is: THM{}
 Let's again use grep command to find flag.